Search Fund Deal Sourcing

 Use Coseek for first-call coverage

-Coseek calls owners using your approved search mandate and positioning, books qualified meetings, and leaves thesis, relationship, diligence, LOI, and close with you.
+We call owners using your approved search mandate and positioning, book qualified meetings, and leave thesis, relationship, diligence, LOI, and close with you.

 Search reality